 Physical properties and processes of the ocean: methods of describing ocean currents, waves, tides, and mixing and their effect on movement of water parcels.
-Prerequisite: either PHYS 116 or PHYS 123; either MATH 126, MATH 129, MATH 146, or Q SCI 381; OCEAN 210.
+Prerequisite: either PHYS 114 or PHYS 121; either MATH 125 or Q SCI 381, which may be taken concurrently; OCEAN 210.
 Offered: W.

 In this course, we will study different types of water motions that exist in the open ocean and in coastal and estuarine environments.